-- 5 It appeared during the course of this study that IIR1 has a specific behavior compared to IIR2 and IIR3.
-As seen in Fig. 10, the correction coefficients are smaller on average in IIR1 than in IIR2 and IIR3 (black curves), with a larger weight of the equalization correction compared to the global bias correction.
-In the example for a nighttime descending portion of an orbit on 25 June 2012, between 46° N and 43° N around cycle #80 where the corrections are large, IIR1-IIR3 BTD is increased by 0.4 K on average in Version 2, whereas IIR2-IIR3 BTD is increased by only 0.05 K (Figs. 6 and 12).
+It appeared during the course of this study that IIR1 has a specific behavior compared to IIR2 and IIR3.
+As seen in Fig. 9, the correction coefficients are smaller on average in IIR1 than in IIR2 and IIR3 (black curves), with a larger weight of the equalization correction compared to the global bias correction.
+In the example for a nighttime descending portion of an orbit on 25 June 2012, between 46° N and 43° N around cycle #80 where the corrections are large, IIR1-IIR3 BTD is increased by 0.4 K on average in Version 2, whereas IIR2-IIR3 BTD is increased by only 0.05 K (Figs. 5 and 10).
 Both the stand-alone (Sect.
 6.3) and the relative (Sect.
 6.4) approaches show better corrections in IIR2 and IIR3 than in IIR1 in July between 30° N and 60° N, where nighttime IIR1 seems slightly under-corrected, with remaining differences of less than 0.2 K on average.
 Attempts to improve the correction in IIR1 in summer while keeping the same reasoning in the three channels were not successful: they were worsening the results in IIR2 and IIR3 or in the winter in IIR1.
-Notwithstanding this limitation, the improvements in Version 2 with respect to Version 1 are significant. - The IIR Level 1b products have been reprocessed by the CALIPSO project at the NASA Langley Research Center (LaRC) using the calibration corrections described in this paper.
+Notwithstanding this limitation, the improvements in Version 2 with respect to Version 1 are significant.
+The uncooled micro-bolometer used in the IIR instrument was the first of its kind to be used for radiometric analysis.
+It appeared to be fully able to meet the radiometric performance required for atmospheric observations.

+The IIR Level 1b products have been reprocessed by the CALIPSO project at the NASA Langley Research Center (LaRC) using the calibration corrections described in this paper.
 The corrections are functions of the IIR cycle number for any orbit of the CALIPSO archive, so that full consistency within the archive is ensured.
 The new Version 2 of the IIR Level 1b products, which was released in July 2017, is available at the Atmospheric Science Data Center at NASA LaRC and at the AERIS/ICARE Data and Services Center in Lille (France).
 Version 2 IIR Level 1b products will be used to produce the future Version 4 of the IIR Level 2 products, which is being developed by the IIR science working group in France.
 Version 4 IIR Level 2 products will also benefit from the improvements in the Version 4 CALIOP products presented in this special issue.
 The monitoring of the IIR calibrated radiances will continue using the new Version 2 and will be updated using MODIS Collection 6 data.
-In addition, the stand-alone approach will benefit from the most recent version of the 4A/OP model, a newly released version of the spectroscopic database (GEISA-2015) and will use a clear sky mask derived from Version 4 CALIOP and IIR products.
+In addition, the stand-alone approach will benefit from the most recent version of the 4A/OP model, a newly released version of the spectroscopic database (GEISA-2015), and will use a clear sky mask derived from Version 4 CALIOP and IIR products.